imarc/handbook/frontend.markdown

 	<title>Writing Content For Your Website – Support – iMarc</title>

-This shows that I’m on the page called //Writing Content For Your Website//.
-That page lives in a section called //Support// which resides in a website for //iMarc//.
+This shows that I’m on the page called *Writing Content For Your Website*.
+That page lives in a section called *Support* which resides in a website for *iMarc*.

 The homepage should include the site or company name, followed by a simple description of the entire website.